-In the literature on missingness that is not at random (MNAR), there have been several important recent strands.
-In the first strand \citep[e.g.,][]{mohan2013GraphicalModelsInference,bhattacharya2020IdentificationMissingData,nabi2020FullLawIdentification}, it is shown that identification is possible for a range of cases with certain conditional independence assumptions, even though MAR does not hold.
-To our knowledge, this theory has not been used to explore model options for mediation analysis.
-In the second strand \citep{dhaultfoeuille2010NewInstrumentalMethod,kott2014CalibrationWeightingWhen,wang2014InstrumentalVariableApproach,zhao2015SemiparametricPseudoLikelihoodsGeneralized,miao2024IdentificationSemiparametricEfficiency,miao2016VarietiesDoublyRobust,yang2019CausalInferenceConfounders,li2023SelfcensoringModelMultivariate,zuo2024MediationAnalysisMediator,li2017IdentifiabilityEstimationCausal}, the non-identifiability due to dependence between a variable and its missingness is resolved by tapping into information in a \textit{shadow variable}, i.e., a special variable that is associated with the variable of interest but conditionally independent of the missingness.
-In the context of mediation analysis, \cite{zuo2024MediationAnalysisMediator} examine several shadow variable models with mediator and outcome missingness; \cite{li2017IdentifiabilityEstimationCausal} use a shadow variable to handle missingness in the outcome alone.
-A third strand relies on a different type of special variable that (conditional on fully observed variables) is independent of the variable of interest but is associated with its missingness \citep{sun2018semiparametric}.
+The missing not at random (MNAR) literature has seen several important recent strands.
+In one strand \citep[e.g.,][]{zhou2010BlockConditionalMissingRandom,mohan2013GraphicalModelsInference,bhattacharya2020IdentificationMissingData,nabi2020FullLawIdentification}, it is shown that identification is possible for cases with certain conditional independence assumptions, even though MAR does not hold.
+To our knowledge, much of this theory has not been used to explore model options for mediation analysis explicitly.
+In a second strand \citep{ma2003IdentificationGraphicalModels,dhaultfoeuille2010NewInstrumentalMethod,kott2014CalibrationWeightingWhen,wang2014InstrumentalVariableApproach,zhao2015SemiparametricPseudoLikelihoodsGeneralized,miao2024IdentificationSemiparametricEfficiency,miao2016VarietiesDoublyRobust,yang2019CausalInferenceConfounders,li2023SelfcensoringModelMultivariate,zuo2024MediationAnalysisMediator,li2017IdentifiabilityEstimationCausal}, the non-identifiability due to dependence between a variable and its missingness is resolved by tapping into information in a \textit{shadow variable} -- a special variable that is associated with the variable of interest but conditionally independent of the missingness.
+For mediation analysis, \citeauthor{zuo2024MediationAnalysisMediator} (\citeyear{zuo2024MediationAnalysisMediator}, cited for the second example above) examine several shadow variable models with mediator and outcome missingness; \cite{li2017IdentifiabilityEstimationCausal} use a shadow variable to handle missingness in the outcome alone.
+A third strand relies on a different type of special variable that (conditional on fully observed variables) is independent of the variable of interest but is associated with its missingness \citep{sun2018semiparametric,huber2020DirectIndirectEffectsa}.
+A fourth strand, which leverages process data (e.g., the number of calls required), departs from conditional independences and instead relies on a stable behavior tendency assumption \citep{miao2025StablenessResistanceModel}.
 Our paper builds on the first two of these literatures to expand the range of identified models for mediator and outcome missingness.